 How Long Do I Need to Visit the Colosseum?

-It is worth knowing that the Forum is attached to the Palatine Hill.
-It is part of the same site and shares the same entrance just across the road from the Colosseum.
+It is worth knowing that the Forum is next to the Palatine Hill.
+They are part of the same site and share the same entrance just across the road from the Colosseum.